Animal-Kind International | About Us

 • In all we do, we show respect and understanding for the human community because we understand that working in animal welfare in AKI countries means working with the people who so rely on their animals.

-• We believe that our partners are best positioned to decide on their strategy and activities, and on how to use their funds.
-We do not dictate; our role is to oversee the use of AKI funds to ensure they are used wisely for animal welfare purposes.
+• We believe that our Partners are best positioned to decide on their strategy and activities, and on how to use their funds.
+We do not dictate; our role is to oversee the use of AKI funds to ensure they are used wisely for animal welfare purposes only.

-Animal-Kind International’s Strategy for Forming Partnerships with Organizations in Resource Poor Countries
+Our Strategy for Forming Partnerships with Organizations in Resource-Poor Countries

-AKI has high standards for the organizations we choose to form partnerships with.
-We look for these attributes in our partners:
+We have high standards for the organizations we form partnerships with.
+We look for these attributes in our Partners:

-Community based: We partner with organizations that work at community level, and work mainly from bottom-up because we believe that lasting change happens when local people are behind it and advocate for it.
+Community based: We partner with organizations that work at community level, and work mainly from bottom-up because lasting change happens when local people are behind it and advocate for it.

-Due diligence: We conduct ongoing due diligence of our Partners to ensure that funds, supplies, and other support is used solely to further animal welfare.
-Due diligence includes regular reports and receipts from our partners and site visits by the Board and our network of supporters, in conjunction with other work that takes us to AKI Partner Organization countries (this is at no cost to AKI).
+Due diligence: We conduct ongoing due diligence of our Partners to ensure that funds, supplies, and other support is used solely to benefit animals.
+Due diligence includes regular reports and receipts from our Partners and site visits by the Board and our network of supporters, in conjunction with other work that takes us to AKI Partner Organization countries (this is never at a cost to AKI).

-Minimize overhead, maximize contributions: We conduct our business with minimum overhead, and to this end, currently we provide 100% of donations to our Partners (donations may only to be used for overhead costs if a donor states so); and we will avoid bank fees and high postage costs by sending funds and supplies with our network of supporters and by using other low/no cost and secure means.
+Minimize overhead, maximize contributions: We conduct our business with minimum overhead, and to this end, currently we provide 100% of donations to our Partners (donations may only to be used for overhead costs if a donor states so).

-Grow slowly and smartly: Although there are many worthy organizations, AKI will only add Partners to the AKI network based on the AKI budget, while not compromising our due diligence and support of existing Partners.
+Grow slowly and smartly: Although there are many worthy organizations, and as much as we would love to support more organizations, AKI will only add Partners to the AKI network based on our current and foreseeable budget, while not compromising our due diligence and support of existing Partners.

 Communicate widely: We will communicate with AKI Partners on a regular basis so we remain aware of and updated on their activities.
-We will communicate with our donors on a regular basis so that they are aware of how their funds are used, and so that they truly become partners in AKI’s global animal welfare efforts.
-We will communicate with the media, the animal welfare community, and others to spread the word about the great work that our AKI partners are doing.
+We will communicate with our donors on a regular basis so that they are aware of how their funds are used, and so that they truly become partners in AKI’s global animal welfare efforts (see the AKI Blog and our monthly e-newsletters.
+We will communicate with the media, the animal welfare community, and others to spread the word about the great work that our AKI Partners are doing.